Revised: March 2014

 If the faculty member above taught 6 credit hours in a 4 week session, she or he would receive $6670 for the month in which the courses were taught.

-Compensation for classes which do not meet the minimum levels to be considered fully enrolled may be calculated at the rate 80% of in-state tuition revenues paid by the students enrolled in the class or the instructor’s normal compensation rate as calculated above whichever is smaller.
+Compensation for classes which do not meet the minimum levels to be considered fully enrolled will be calculated as the in-state tuition revenues paid by the students enrolled in the class or the instructor’s normal compensation rate as calculated above whichever is smaller.
 This option requires agreement of the instructors and approval by the department head, dean and the VPAA.